Getting Started

 make && sudo make install

-If QuOp_MPI is unable to find the HDF5 or FFTW shared object libraries.
+If QuOp_MPI is unable to locate the HDF5 or FFTW shared libraries, update your library path.
+Add the following line to your ~/.bashrc:

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib